-Bedroom arrangements in feng shui embrace the primary function of your bedroom, which is to serve such activities as sleep, relaxation and sex.
+Feng shui bedroom arrangements embrace the primary function of your bedroom, which is to serve such activities as sleep, relaxation, and sex.
 Feng shui principles incorporate the right elements and furniture placement to enhance your overall health and well being.
 These principles ensure the continued flow of chi energy through the balance of yin (female) and yang (male) energies.

 Bedroom Feng Shui Layout

 There are many guidelines for auspicious bedroom feng shui.
 Try these feng shui bedroom rules for best results.

 To create chi balance, you must first rid your bedroom of all clutter and work-related equipment.
 Dirt and dust create stagnant chi which can result in such things as illness, disharmony within your relationships and loss of wealth.